jaspector

 Fort Sumner is served by CID inspectors based out of the Roswell regional office.
 Scheduling lead time of 2 to 4 business days is recommended to account for travel logistics.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Village of Fort Sumner -- Village Administration / Public Works (likely relies substantially on NM CID for building permits and inspections) before applying.
+Source: Village of Fort Sumner -- Village Administration / Public Works (likely relies substantially on NM CID for building permits and inspections) ↗

-Do I need a building permit in Village of Fort Sumner, NM?
+01 Do I need a building permit in Fort Sumner, NM?

 All requirements of the NM CID statewide permit system apply to Fort Sumner unless the Village has locally assumed permit authority.
 As a practical matter, the same triggers that require a permit in unincorporated De Baca County (new construction, additions, alterations, trade work, manufactured home installations) also require a permit within Fort Sumner.
 Any local Village zoning requirements (setbacks, lot coverage, use restrictions) apply in addition to CID structural/trade requirements.

-How much does a building permit cost in Village of Fort Sumner, NM?
+02 How much does a building permit cost in Fort Sumner, NM?

-How do I apply for a building permit in Village of Fort Sumner, NM?
+03 How do I apply for a building permit in Fort Sumner, NM?

-How long does it take to get a building permit in Village of Fort Sumner, NM?
+04 How long does it take to get a building permit in Fort Sumner, NM?

-Typical processing time is CID review: 5 to 15 business days for simple residential projects (same estimate as unincorporated county).
+Building permit processing times in Fort Sumner, NM typically run CID review: 5 to 15 business days for simple residential projects (same estimate as unincorporated county).
 Village review (if applicable): unknown; contact Village for current turnaround..
+Timelines can vary based on project complexity and current department workload.

-What work is exempt from building permits in Village of Fort Sumner, NM?
+05 What work is exempt from building permits in Fort Sumner, NM?

+Not all construction work requires a permit in Fort Sumner, NM.
 The following work is generally exempt: CID standard exemptions (same as unincorporated county): Accessory structures under 120 sq ft, minor repairs, finish work, fences under 6 feet, retaining walls under 4 feet, replacement roofing in-kind, window replacement in-kind, above-ground pools under 5,000 gallons and 24 inches deep; Agricultural building exemption: Purely agricultural structures not used for habitation and with no electrical service may qualify for exemption; confirm with CID before proceeding.
 Note: Even exempt work must comply with applicable codes; the exemption means no permit is required, not that codes do not apply.
 Confirm edge cases with CID.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Village of Fort Sumner, NM?
+06 How do I schedule a building inspection in Fort Sumner, NM?